How law firms should use FAQs without creating duplicate service-page intent

 A quick governance checklist before adding more FAQ content

-- Review FAQ blocks during rebuilds, campaign launches, multilingual rollouts, and location-page expansion, not only during SEO audits.
+- Review FAQ blocks during rebuilds, campaign launches, multilingual rollouts, and location-page expansion, not only during isolated SEO audits.

 That discipline keeps the FAQ layer commercially useful.
 It also makes content expansion much safer because the site can grow without every new page inheriting the same duplicated answer block.